This story was first published on September 7, 2018

 LISTEN: “Bringing the Forest Back After Shale Gas”

 In a clearing deep in Tiadaghton State Forest, Kelly Sitch stops to look at a clump of wild bergamot, a native plant whose light purple flowers resemble pom-poms.

 Bumblebees hover over the flowers on a warm summer morning, which is a good sign for Sitch.
 He planted the flowers here several years ago, on top of what had been a storage lot used by fracking companies operating in the forest.

-“This is only a 13-by-13 foot square, but to a bumblebee this is a fantastic ecosystem right here,” Sitch says.
+“This is only a 13-by-13 foot square, but to a bumblebee, this is a fantastic ecosystem right here,” Sitch said.

 The clearing is a kind of outdoor laboratory.
 Sitch, an ecologist with the Pennsylvania Department of Conservation and Natural Resources, and other researchers are studying ways to revive forest habitat lost to shale gas drilling on state-owned forests.

 Fracking has eaten up nearly 1,800 acres of state forest in Pennsylvania over the past decade — wiping out critical habitat for native species and creating corridors for invasive species to thrive.
 It’s also reduced the amount of core forest–contiguous parcels that are more than 500 acres in size — by 15,000 acres.

 Sitch and his collaborators are testing how best to revive areas cleared for fracking on this site–a mock well-pad.
 They’ve divided the clearing into dozens of small plots, each planted with different species.

 DCNR manages 2.2 million acres of state forest, including 1.5 million acres above the gas-rich Marcellus shale formation.
 The agency has leased more than 100,000 acres of this land to gas companies for fracking in the Marcellus shale.